Real-Time Dam Levels

 Ecological & Recreational Context

 The surrounding catchment of Bostock Reservoir also supports diverse local flora and fauna.
-When capacity allows, Bostock Reservoir becomes a hub for regional tourism and water sports.
+During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
 Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.

 Current Weather & Evaporation Impact